South Australia Police: Organisation

 SAPOL's structure consists of various units.
 Through the chain of command, all units are accountable to the Commissioner.
 Services are the largest units, and are headed by a sworn assistant commissioner, or for areas which are not policing specific, such as information technology, a civilian Director.
 Services are directly accountable to either the Commissioner or Deputy Commissioner.

-Services within metropolitan Adelaide are based on four different districts: North, East West and South.
+Services within metropolitan Adelaide are based on four different districts: Northern, Eastern Western and Southern.
 Each district has its own localised branch that provides specialised services or assistance, such as Criminal Investigation Branch (CIB), family violence, and intelligence sections.
-There are seven local service areas (LSAs) for remote and country areas within the remainder of the state.
+There are seven Regions for remote and country areas within the remainder of the state.

-Districts and local service areas
+Districts and Regions

-Districts and LSAs are the main organisational unit to provide policing services to the public.
-A district and local service area contains a number of police stations, as well as specialist services to support frontline police such as detectives, crime scene investigators and traffic police.
+Districts and Regions are the main organisational unit to provide policing services to the public.
+A district (metro Northern, Southern, Eastern and Western) and region (country Barossa, Eyre / Western, Far North, Hills Fleurieu, Limestone Coast, Murray Mallee and Yorke Mid North) contains a number of police stations, as well as specialist services to support frontline police such as detectives, crime scene investigators and traffic police.
 Each LSA has a designated office known as a 'Complex' where majority of operations in the area start.
 The LSA then have smaller community police stations for quick policing access.

-Metropolitan districts and LSAs are divided into the Metropolitan Operations Service and the State Operations Service, which each have their own coordination branch and some other additional functions.
+Metropolitan Districts and Regions are divided between the Metropolitan Operations Service and the State Operations Service, which each have their own coordination branch and some other additional functions.